Ishielu

 Ishielu is a Local Government Area of Ebonyi State, Nigeria.
 Its headquarters are in the town of Ezillo.
 It has an area of 872 km^{2} and a population of 151,048 at the 2006 census.
 The postal code of the area is 481.

-Ishielu LGA is made up of communities often referred to as Orring-Agba and Igbo-Esa people.
-The Communities are:
+Ishielu LGA is made up of communities which can be categorized into two groups; The Orring-Agba group and the Igbo-Esa group.
+In no particular order, the communities are: